E3SM-Project/polaris/docs/developers_guide/ocean/framework.md

 output_interval = ${run_duration}
 ```
 The first 2 are the default resolutions for icosahedral and quasi-uniform
 base meshes, respectively.
+The `convergence_eval_time` will generally be
+modified by each test case.
+The `convergence_thresh` will also be modified by
+each test case, and will depend on the numerical methods being tested.
+The
+`error_type` is the L2 norm by default.

-The `time_integrator` will typically be overridden
+`time_integrator` will typically be overridden by the specific convergence
-by the specific convergence task's config options, and indicates which time
+task's config options, and indicates which time integrator to use for the
-integrator to use for the forward run.
-Depending on the time integrator,
+forward run.
+Depending on the time integrator, either `rk4_dt_per_km` or
-either `rk4_dt_per_km` or `split_dt_per_km` will be used to determine an
+`split_dt_per_km` will be used to determine an appropriate time step for each
-appropriate time step for each mesh resolution (proportional to the cell size).
+mesh resolution (proportional to the cell size).
+For split time integrators,
-For split time integrators, `btr_dt_per_km` will be used to compute the
+`btr_dt_per_km` will be used to compute the barotropic time step in a similar
-barotropic time step in a similar way.
-The `run_duration` and
+way.
+The `run_duration` and `output_interval` are typically the same, and
-`output_interval` are typically the same, and they are given in days.
+they are given in days.

 Each convergence test can override these defaults with its own defaults by
 defining them in its own config file.
 Convergence tests should bring in this